pcompassion/open-investing-doc/content/math/2023-10-20-2-perspective.md

 #### it forces us to think of truth value {#it-forces-us-to-think-of-truth-value}

-Is knowledge-a a common sense?
+Suppose a question: Is knowledge-a a common sense?

-Yes it can be answered yes or no.
+It can be answered yes or no.

 But one could argue the is rather inheritantly probablistic, even though people surely associates a boolean value (Yes/No) to the answer.